browserstack/api/README.md

 ```

 ## Get Details of all Browser Workers
-This API request returns comprehensive information of all browser workers you’ve created.
-Also, it will return the status of the workers - either `queue` or `running`.
+Returns comprehensive information, such as, worker ID, browser URL, session ID, etc., for all the browser workers you've created.
+It also returns the current status of the workers, which can be either `queue` or `running`.

 ```http
 GET /workers
 ```
-Example request:
+### Example request:
 ```bash
 curl -u "username:access_key" -X GET https://api.browserstack.com/5/workers
 ```

-Example response:
+### Example response:
 ```javascript
 [
   {